-The income and the property of the association however derived shall be applied solely towards the promotion of the objects of the association and no portion of this income shall be paid or transferred directly or indirectly by way of dividend, bonus or otherwise, by way of profit, to the members of the association while it is operating and upon winding up PROVIDED THAT nothing contained in this constitution shall prevent the payment in good faith of remuneration to any officers or employees of the association or to any member of the association, or any other person in return for any service actually rendered to the association (other than attendance of members of any committee or sub-committee of the association at any committee or sub-committee for the time being charged by bankers in Sydney for overdrawn accounts on money lent or reasonable and proper rent remuneration or return for the premises demised, let or licensed by any member to the association.
+The income and the property of the association however derived shall be applied solely towards the promotion of the objects of the association and no portion of this income shall be paid or transferred directly or indirectly by way of dividend, bonus or otherwise, by way of profit, to the members of the association while it is operating and upon winding up provided that nothing contained in this constitution shall prevent the payment in good faith of remuneration to any officers or employees of the association or to any member of the association, or any other person in return for any service actually rendered to the association (other than attendance of members of any board or sub-committee of the association at any board or sub-committee meeting) nor prevent the payment of interest at a rate not exceeding interest at the rate for the time being charged by bankers in Sydney for overdrawn accounts on money lent or reasonable and proper rent remuneration or return for the premises demised, let or licensed by any member to the association.

-48. Establishment and Operation of a Gift Fund
+48. Winding Up and Revocation of Deductible Gift Recipient Endorsement